alexortizrosado/lord-of-the-rings-typescript-sdk/README.md

 });
 ```

-To get a get a quotes from a character:
+To get a list of quotes from a character:

 ```js
 import { LotrApi } from "@alexortizrosado/lord-of-the-rings-sdk";